tangledhelix/DP_pascal/README.md

 This is an old text.
 The pages are stained, there is some blotching on the scans.
 The orthography is old.
 Ask questions in the project thread.

 ### Forum notes ###

+135, 136: Discussion of Greek transliteration - added to revisit section.
+A later round reverted to transliteration unfortunately.

+348: Discussion of a questionable diacritical - added to revisit section for review.
+It is probably marked as a proofer note.

+One poster is using an [alternate edition][1] with much better scans.
+Although this should be used only cautiously in case they differ.
+(The poster believed they didn't differ other than in pagination).

+201: Discussion of something that looked like a footnote marker, without a footnote to accompany it.
+Also a few pages prior to that.
+PM notes it is a printer's mark, and another appears on 217.

+One poster notes the punctuation in the footnotes is "very sketchy", even after consulting TIA.

 ### General notes ###